 Downward Dog: An Essential Yoga Pose

-Origins and meaning of downward dog
+Origins and Meaning of Downward-Facing Dog

 History: